WarlockW/uer/Modelzoo.md

 | **L=10** |     [10/128][10_128]      |     [10/256][10_256]      |      [10/512][10_512]       |      [10/768][10_768]       |
 | **L=12** |     [12/128][12_128]      |     [12/256][12_256]      |      [12/512][12_512]       | [**12/768 (Base)**][12_768] |

-We download Tiny weight through the above link and put it in *models/* folder.
+Take the Tiny weight as an example, we download the Tiny weight through the above link and put it in *models/* folder.
 We can either conduct further pre-training upon it:
 ```
 python3 preprocess.py --corpus_path corpora/book_review.txt --vocab_path models/google_zh_vocab.txt --dataset_path dataset.pt \
                       --processes_num 8 --target mlm